CoderDojoTC/ai-racing-league/docs/content/gpu.md

 ## Easy to ship to remote sites
 We had to be able to put the unit is a remote shipping case.
 ## Visibility
 We wanted students to be able to look into the case and see the parts.
+There is a trend to also purchase RGB LED versions of components which we thought we could program to change from RED to Green during the training process as the model converges.
+We have not found a good API for the parts so a simple $5 LED strip on a Arduino Nano might be a better idea.
+See the [Moving Rainbow](https://github.com/dmccreary/moving-rainbow) project for sample designs.
+We create these at the IoT hackthons each year.

 # Sample Parts List